yashu1wwww/100-Youtube-Auto-Subscribers-Using-Localhost/README.md

 # then open new terminal in that folder and enter subscribe.py

 After opening Chrome, paste the following two lines of code from the script into the command prompt and hit enter.
-This will open the YouTube video URL in Chrome, automatically like it with multiple accounts, and switch between accounts to hit the likes.
+This will open the YouTube channel url in Chrome, automatically hit subscribe, and switch between accounts to hit the auto subscribe.

-"You must login with your 10+ accounts, and each account must have 10+ brand accounts to hit auto-likes. replace the URL with the YouTube video URL in the urls.txt file.
+"You must login with your 10+ accounts, and each account must have 10+ brand accounts to hit auto-subscribe. replace the URL with the youtube channel url in 18th line...

 Finally, in the command prompt, enter "pip install Random" and hit enter to install the necessary library.